posimyth/the-plus-addons-for-block-editor/readme.txt

 28. <strong>[Blog Builder](https://theplusblocks.com/blog-builder/)</strong> - Post Title, Post Content, Post Image, Post Meta info, Post Author, Post Navigation, Post Comments.
 29. <strong>[Post Listing](https://theplusblocks.com/plus-listing/)</strong> - Any type of Post Listing (Related Posts and Archive Posts).
 30. <strong>Spacer</strong> - Add space between components.
-31. <strong>[On Scroll Animation ](https://theplusblocks.com/plus-extras/on-scroll-animations/)</strong> - Amazing On Scroll Animations for all your individual Blocks of Gutenberg, You can setup one time scroll animation in Gutenberg or dual scroll animation It have more than 30 Animation styles.
+31. <strong>[On Scroll Animation ](https://theplusblocks.com/plus-extras/on-scroll-animations/)</strong> - Amazing On Scroll Animations for all your individual Blocks of Gutenberg, You can set up one-time scroll animation in Gutenberg or dual scroll animation It has more than 30 Animation styles.
 32. <strong>[Live Copy Paste](https://theplusblocks.com/plus-extras/live-copy-paste/)</strong> - Use "Plus Copy" to transfer your Gutenberg Sections, Widgets & Columns from One site to another with simple method.
-It will change the way you are using Plus Design Templates, You just need to Live Copy from our demo pages and Paste on your website directly.
+It will change the way you are using Plus Design Templates, You just need to Live Copy from our demo pages and Paste it on your website directly.
 33. <strong>[Smooth Scroll](https://theplusblocks.com/plus-blocks/smooth-scroll/)</strong> - Some pages of your site needs amazing smooth experience.
-You can do it using this plugin to have smooth scroll effect for amazing UX in your website.
+You can do it using this plugin to have a smooth scroll effect for amazing UX on your website.
+34. Display(Conditional) Rules All Blocks Compatibility Free (Login Status) \
+35. <strong>[Dark Mode](https://theplusblocks.com/plus-blocks/dark-mode/)</strong> - for Gutenberg Block Editor, works across all devices and is fully responsive.
+Instantly make your website more appealing to your audience.

 ### 🏆 30+ Premium Blocks & Extensions

-1.  <strong>[Anything Carousal Remote](https://theplusblocks.com/plus-blocks/carousel-remote/)</strong> - Connect any carousel using unique id to trigger carousel motion
+1.  <strong>[Anything Carousel Remote](https://theplusblocks.com/plus-blocks/carousel-remote/)</strong> - Connect any carousel using unique id to trigger carousel motion
 2. <strong>[Anything Carousel ](https://theplusblocks.com/plus-blocks/carousel-anything/)</strong> - An effective way to display different images, videos, and other media in a sequence of slides like Carousel
 3. <strong>[Expand](https://theplusblocks.com/plus-blocks/expand/)</strong> - Show or Hide complete info on the page, when it cannot be viewed fully on the initial screen using Expand or Read More options
 4. <strong>[Heading Animation](https://theplusblocks.com/plus-blocks/heading-animation/)</strong> - Create animated impactful header that draws attention